mjyb16/My-Favorite-Note/README.md

-# SteelHacks2019
+# My Favorite Note
-My Favorite Note
+SteelHacks 2019

 ## Note:
 1. This code assumes the user will create a folder called /music_partition (in the original usage, a symbolic link to a separate partition) used to store music data.
 Any references in the code to /music_partition refer to this folder, and can be renamed to suit the user.